Hiya, I’m Jessica.

 I can’t get enough of watching dogs roll in the grass, laughing so hard it hurts, and connecting people to life-changing resources.
 Everything I do is ultimately all about:

-Helping people feel less isolated, more empowered, and better supported in their role as caregivers to people, pets, and our planet.
+Helping people feel less isolated, more courageous, and better supported in their role as caregivers to people, pets, and our planet.

-I’ve spent fifteen years working with companion animals in a variety of ways including: managing social media for national animal welfare organizations, caring for animals and doing adoptions at my local animal shelter, running a pit bull advocacy and pet owner support group, and hustling with my own dog walking company.
+I’ve spent almost 20 years working with companion animals in a variety of ways including: managing social media for national animal welfare organizations, caring for animals and doing adoptions at my local animal shelter, running a pit bull advocacy and pet owner support group, and hustling with my own dog walking company.

 Over time I witnessed the negative effects of Compassion Fatigue on my clients, friends, volunteers, and coworkers.
 And I experienced it myself.
 Compassion fatigue and burnout nearly took me out of the animal welfare game completely.

-Now I’m a Certified Compassion Fatigue Educator (CCFE) via The Green Cross.
+Today I’m a Certified Compassion Fatigue Educator (CCFE) via The Green Cross.
 I obtained my training through the Figley Institute, Tend Academy, and the International Association of Trauma Professionals.
+I am always, always involved in continuing education around the issues of trauma, stress, and resilience, so I can better support you.

 I love being in your corner.